Curtis Hughes: World Wrestling Federation (1993)

 After a short stint in the United States Wrestling Association, Hughes joined the World Wrestling Federation in March, as part of the feud between The Undertaker and Harvey Wippleman.
 Hughes stole The Undertaker's urn, but then lost every match between them and relinquished it.
-He left the WWF in August.

 During his stay, he also lost to Mr. Perfect by disqualification in the 1993 King of the Ring.
-Hughes' last televised match was against Tatanka, which he lost via countout when his sunglasses cracked into his eyes.
+He scored victories over Bob Backlund, Owen Hart, Marty Jannetty, Jim Duggan, Kamala, Tito Santana, 123 Kid and Randy Savage.
+Hughes' last televised match was against Tatanka, which he lost via countout when his sunglasses cracked into his eyes on the August 9 Monday Night Raw episode (taped July 25).
 Hughes was released the next day.
+He left the WWF in August.

 Eastern/Extreme Championship Wrestling (1993–1994, 1996, 1998)

 In October 1993, Hughes debuted for Eastern Championship Wrestling.
 After the promotion was renamed Extreme Championship Wrestling in 1994, he became bodyguard for Shane Douglas during Douglas' first and second ECW World Heavyweight Championship reigns.
 He frequently teamed with Douglas, as well as wrestling in singles matches, nicknamed "The Ruffneck".
+He left ECW after losing to Too Cold Scorpio at November to Remember (1994).

+Hughes returned to ECW in January 1996.
+He lost to Sabu at Big Apple Blizzard Blast and lost to Buh Buh Ray Dudley at Cyberslam 1996.

+Then returned for a one-night appearance on November 21, 1998 losing to Spike Dudley at an ECW house show.

+Various promotions (1993–1999)

 During this period, he also made appearances in the American Wrestling Federation, where he was a part of Shiek Adnan Al-Kaissey's heel stable.
-Did also many appearances in Puerto Rico for the World Wrestling Council where he battled against Carlos Colón, Invader 1 and Abdullah The Butcher.
+He also had many appearances in Puerto Rico for the World Wrestling Council from 1993 to 1996 where he battled against Carlos Colón, Invader 1 and Abdullah The Butcher.

+On March 2, 1994, he lost to Haku for Wrestle Association R in Japan.
+Hughes mainly worked in the independent circuit including National Wrestling Conference in Las Vegas.

+He lost to Tito Santana on August 21, 1997, for USA Pro Wrestling in Newark, New Jersey.

+In early 1999, he feuded with Kevin Sullivan at Championship Wrestling in Ohio.